Aiven-Open/klaw-docs/docs/authentication-authorization/authentication/azure-ad.md

         klaw.superadmin.default.username=superadmin@company.com

-6. Each SSO provider can have a different "preferred username" attribute which identifies your user correctly.
+6. Each SSO provider can have a different "preferred username" attribute that identifies your user correctly.
-    For Azure the default value should suffice, however if it has been changed update this attribute in the application.properties as below.
+    For Azure, the default value should suffice.
+However, if it has been changed, update this attribute in the `application.properties` file as shown below:

     `klaw.ad.username.attribute=preferred_username`